Esri/arcgis-js-vscode-snippets/README.md

 ## Issues

 If something isn't working the way you expected, please take a look at [previously logged issues](https://github.com/Esri/arcgis-js-vscode-snippets/issues/) first.
 Have you found a new bug?
-Want to request a new feature?
-[Open a new issue](https://github.com/Esri/arcgis-js-vscode-snippets/issues/), we'd love to hear from you.
+Want to request an enhancement to an existing snippet?
+Suggest a new snippet or tool?
+[Open a new issue](https://github.com/Esri/arcgis-js-vscode-snippets/issues/new/choose), we'd love to hear from you.

-If you're looking for help you can also post issues on Stack Overflow with the "[**esri-oss**](https://stackoverflow.com/questions/tagged/esri-oss)" tag.

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](./CONTRIBUTING.md).

+### Additional resources

+To learn more about **general use of code snippets in Visual Studio Code** read [Visual Studio official documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).

+If you create your own custom code snippets to work with the ArcGIS Maps SDK for JavaScript, please consider [contributing to this repository](#contributing) or join [other developers sharing their snippets](#community-snippets).

 ## License